Where do students stay?

-The Program Coordinator will meet students in the host community and accompany them on all activities during the program (apart from some Career Focus sessions) and will stay at the group’s accommodation.
+The group will be accompanied by a representative from the school and will also be supported by a Program Coordinator.
+The Program Coordinator will meet the group in the host community and accompany them on all activities during the program (apart from some work observation sessions) and will stay at the group’s accommodation.
 Additional assistants may support the group, depending on the group size.
 We have appropriate policies and procedures to ensure safe environments for children and young people.
-The Program Coordinator and assistant supervisors have appropriate ‘working with children’ clearances.
+The Program Coordinator and any assistant supervisors have appropriate ‘working with children’ clearances.

 What if the student has any problems during the program?

-Always refer any concerns to the Program Coordinator (a mobile number will be given) who is there to ensure your experience is safe, comfortable and gives you worthwhile insights into your rural areas of interest.
+Always refer any concerns to the school representative accompanying the group and the Program Coordinator (a mobile number will be given) who is there to ensure your experience is safe, comfortable and gives you worthwhile insights into your rural and regional areas of interest.
 All host communities have GPs, dentists and a small hospital if immediate medical treatment is needed.

 Can special diets be catered for?

 If you let us know at the time of booking we can arrange to accommodate most special dietary needs.